 We have conducted over 500 phase I-IV clinical research studies in multiple therapeutic areas.
 Partner with us.

-Accelerating Clinical Research for a Healthier Future
+Accelerating Clinical Research in Michigan, for a Healthier Future

-We Offer Patient-Centric Clinical Trials for Operational Excellence
+We offer Patient-Centric Clinical Trials for Operational Excellence

 We strive to provide the best possible therapeutic options to participants by focusing on clinical research excellence.
 Our seasoned physicians and experienced professionals are dedicated to providing the most comprehensive patient care while maintaining the integrity of each study protocol.
 Revival Research Institute engages with brilliant minds from a diverse range of therapeutic areas to provide innovative and life-changing solutions from labs to patients.